DaBu88/12-Days-of-Christmas-Lyrics/README.md

 # 12-Days-of-Christmas-Lyrics
-Uses loops and arrays to generate the lyrics for this Christmas song
+Uses loops, arrays, and text files to generate the lyrics for this Christmas song in 2 different ways